 Most H.E. families finish their formal educational day by lunchtime.
 There is sometimes homework afterward, but the educational day is generally much shorter than a public school.
 However, the parent still must take the additional time to prepare lesson plans and obtain materials, and this is on top of the general maintenance of a house and home.
 This is still less time than holding a full-time job (assuming that the parent must still maintain the home).

 The average amount spent by homeschoolers on a child’s annual education is $500.
+This amount is now less than the out-of-pocket expenses for public school students.
 There are many ways to keep costs low.
 Resources can be purchased used from Ebay, Craigslist, Paperback Swap, H.E. conventions, and from other local H.E. parents.
 A little creativity goes a long way in this area.
 Rather than buying paper, one can get free ‘end rolls’ from printers and newspapers to use for writing and drawing.
 Textbooks used on an older child can be reused on a younger.
 Online resources are often downloadable.
 The public library is free, and most are part of a library system which can request materials from other libraries within the system, also for free.
 Some argue that a single-income is generally not possible for home education, but most of us have gotten content with our extremely high standard of living, and aren’t aware of the many frivolous expenses we have.
 A close scrutiny at the family budget can quickly separate the financial needs from the financial desires.